kurbonline/.github/README.md

 ---

 Kurb is a platform founded by fashion obsessives for fashion obsessives, with one objective in mind: to illuminate and advance the potential of the fashion resale market.

----

-Kurb is a platform founded by fashion obsessives for fashion obsessives, with one objective in mind: to illuminate and advance the potential of the fashion resale market.